VishnuSanal/DialogMusicPlayer/PrivacyPolicy.md

 ## Collection of Personal Information

-We DO NOT collect, store, use or share any information, personal or otherwise.
+We DO NOT collect any information from You.

 ## Email